The Importance of EHR Integration for Practice Management

 - Why EHR integration is so important for your practice management solution

-- 6 best EHR integration software for practice management
+- 6 best practice EHR integration software for practice management

 Electronic Health Records (EHR) integration is the process of enabling medical records to seamlessly be accessed across electronic software solutions.
-For practice management, this means medical records such as personal information, medical history, and more can be accessed easily across solutions.
+For practice management and patient engagement solutions, this means medical records such as personal information, medical history, and more can be accessed easily across solutions.

 What does EHR integration achieve?

-- Enables seamless storage, management, and transfer of electronic health records (EHR) between medical professionals
+- Seamless storage, management, and transfer of practice electronic health records (EHR) between medical professionals

 - Streamline and synthesize administrative and clinical workflows for greater efficiency